Emma Cornelia Sickels

-Emma Cornelia Sickels (1854–1921) was an American teacher.
-She had a complex relationship with Indigenous peoples through her work with the US government.
-White society called her a hero for collecting information and mediating peace between the US and the Lakota people in 1890.
+Emma Cornelia Sickels (1854–1920) was an American teacher.
+She had a complex relationship with Indigenous peoples through her work with the United States government.
+White society regarded her as a hero for collecting information and mediating peace between the US and the Lakota people in 1890.
 During this time, she incorrectly blamed Native Americans for the Wounded Knee Massacre.
 In 1893, she was publicly fired from the Anthropology and Ethnology Department at the Chicago World's Fair for protesting how her boss was falsely showcasing Native American life to display Indigenous people as uncivilized.

 Early life

 Sickels was born in 1854 in Massachusetts.
 She was the fourth child of George Edward Sickels and the second child of Maria Louisa née Smith.

 Sickels went to college at Mount Holyoke Female Seminary in South Hadley, Massachusetts.
 She graduated in 1872.
 Soon after, she moved to Chicago, Illinois to teach.
 She never married.